organisciak/dissertation/document/4_apriori_objective.md

 These are compared to a realistic baseline interface which follows typical Mechanical Turk conventions.
 Afterward, an applied experiment is presented, where both apriori and posterior methods are applied to a music information retrieval evaluation.
 The design changes that are made improve the quality of results drastically, with negligible cost differences.

 [^whyint]: Why are these design manipulations chosen?
-Later in this chapter, the possibilities for design manipulation are considered, and compared to the existing literature.
+Later in this chapter, various possibilities for design manipulation are considered, and compared to the existing literature.
 As will be seen, prior work has lent insight on the effect of 'parameter manipulations' such as payment variation <!-- TODO CITE--> and wording changes<!-- TODO CITE LEASE paper-->, while more drastic design manipulations are only beginning to be studied in the context of crowds.<!--TODO cite Gilbert-->